sagemath/sagewiki_to_gh-2022-10-10/typos.md

     * use `search_src` to find 4 occurrences
     * ticket:

+  * Frenchism: "Gougle" for "Google"

-  * Need more typos?
+Need more typos?
 Search for frequent typos such as moprhism, mophism, morpism, homorphism, tulpe, descriprion, ...

 If typos run out and there is a need for a tutorial on Sage development, email Samuel.